Persian New Year: a celebration of culture, tradition and renewal

 The fiery celebrations are accompanied by loud festivities including dancing, music and fireworks.
 Creating an atmosphere of joy and renewal.

 Sizdah Bedar is the symbolic act of throwing away Sabzeh (the sprout of wheat or lentils) that were part of the Haft-Sin table.
-This is done to rid oneself of negative energy from past year.
-The day is filled with open arms, joy, laughter and spirit of renewal, a final celebration marking the end of formal Nowruz period and the start of new year.
+This is done to rid oneself of negative energy from the past year.
+The day is filled with open arms, joy, laughter and spirit of renewal, a final celebration marking the end of the formal Nowruz period and the start of a new year.